After Tooth Extraction

 Home Instructions After the Removal of a Single Tooth

-After a few days you should feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Deer Park Office Phone Number (847) 381-0106.
+After a few days you should be able to resume normal activities.
+If you experience any of the following: heavy bleeding, severe pain, continuous swelling for 2-3 days, or a reaction to medication, please contact our practice.